OskarStark/SonataAdminBundle/docs/reference/dashboard.rst

         }
     }

-If you do this, you need to be aware that the action is only hidden. it will still be available by directly calling its URL, unless you prevent that using proper security measures (e.g. ACL or role based).
+If you do this, you need to be aware that the action is only hidden.
+It will still be available by directly calling its URL, unless you prevent that using proper security measures (e.g. ACL or role based).